Veteran driver's impeccable safety record lauded

 What has made Sinclair so successful in his second career?

-“The major thing was, I had a knack for it,” Sinclair said of the second job he took up while working as an elementary school teacher.
+“The major thing was, I had a knack for it,” Sinclair said of the second job he took up while working as an middle school science teacher.
 Which was really the perfect fit, he said.

 “He talked me into it,” Sinclair said of O.D.

-“In the tour business, you’re actually a teacher because you’re doing all the sightseeing.”
+“In the tour business, you’re actually a teacher because you’re presenting all the sightseeing to customers.”

 John also had a mechanical background, having grown up on a farm.
 He tore apart a 54 Ford and rebuilt the engine as a kid and “could back up a 3-axle vehicle by age 12.”

-Of course, these skills are handy for any driver, but Sinclair said he has rarely ever had to get under the hood of a motorcoach while on the road besides changing a belt or something.
-Anderson Coach & Travel’s emphasizes safety and maintenance.
+Of course, these skills are handy for any driver, but Sinclair said he has rarely ever had to get under the hood of a motorcoach while on the road besides changing a tire, a belt or cleaning air filters because of Anderson Coach & Travel’s emphasizes safety and maintenance.
 Dedicated mechanics in the company garage regularly inspect all aspects of the vehicles, plus Anderson drivers perform a pre and post-trip inspection to make sure all parts of the machine are running smoothly or noting anything malfunctioning – an inevitability when the coach contains so many electronic parts.

 Technological changes like the proliferation of computers in the cockpit make the driver’s area seem more like a jet plane than the first coaches Sinclair drove for the company in the late 1970s.
 He said he started on a 4-speed coach and thought the 7-speed was the best one he drove before they moved to automatic transmissions.
 The new Prevost H3-45 vehicles, like the ones in Anderson’s fleet, light up with screens and lights and buttons more like a computer than the cars and farm equipment Sinclair grew up tinkering with.